FurukuOnTour/nlpsys-project-legalnlp/README.md

 But after the experiment, the result from verdict-input classifier models are surprisingly not impressive for us.
 We presume that it is because verdicts usually state only the court stand they judgement, or draw back to use old verdicts from trial court or appellate court without any further information.
 To understand what the supreme court really judge, we need to look back at appellate court judgement or even until the first judgement from trial court.
 To solve this problem, we train and compare another classifier model that could predict favorblility using full court record (contain both plain and verdict) as an input with the same candidate models and hyperparameter tuning.
 We presume that by using full court record, the models should understand more context of the case and can predict more precisely.

 ## Results
-Our CRF model for sequence tagging are very successful with F1 score at 0.96 as well as WangchanBERTa that best other models F1 score at 0.83 in plain-input classifier model.
-But in court-record-input classifier, it turns out that Logistic Regression is the champion with 0.76 of F1 score, better than WangchanBERTa F1 score at 0.74 or CNN at 0.66
+Our CRF model for sequence tagging is very successful with F1 score at 0.96 as well as WangchanBERTa that outperforms other models F1 score at 0.83 in plain-input classifier model.
+But in court-record-input classifier, it turns out that Logistic Regression outperforms other models with 0.76 of F1 score, better than WangchanBERTa F1 score at 0.74 or CNN at 0.66

 ### Model comparison for plain-input classifier model
 | Model | Accuracy (F1) |